sirthias/swave/docs/src/paradox/usage/quick-start.md

 nicely assemble higher-level logic from lower-level primitives in a concise and elegant fashion.
 Therefore a central part of learning to program with streams is understanding which transformations already exist and how a given piece of business logic might be encoded by combining them in the right way.
-As with most programs there are usually many ways to achieve the same thing.
+As with most programs there are usually many ways to achieve the same thing.<br/>
 For example, here are ten ways of producing the same stream (the first 100 natural numbers) with *swave*:

 @@snip [-]($test/QuickStartSpec.scala) { #ten-spouts }